Viktor Glondys: Priest of Brașov and interwar period

 During the interwar period, Glondys was parish priest and eventually priest of the city of Brașov.
 Pictured is the Black Church, one of the most famous churches in Brașov.

-In June 1922 he was elected city parish priest of Brașov (in German Kronstadt), arriving in the city on 7 June and being officially inaugurated the following day.
-He was addressed by District Dean Reichart-Beiden, and his first pastoral act as priest was a benediction following the ceremony's end.
-He succeeded Bistrița native Wilhelm Arz in this post because Glondys had experience in matters related to schooling.
-During his time as parish priest, he continued to deliver scientific lectures, especially on genetic determinism as a pedagogical problem.
-His weekly lectures were sponsored by the Gustav Adolf Association, including at least one on Luke 17:5, where he probed and asked the congregation if prayer was still needed, whether they should pray this way, and if people even want it.
-He was also invited by the Deutsch-wölfischen Fortbildungsbund (German-Wolfish Continuing Education Association) to deliver sermons and lectures across Germany including at Leipzig, Halle, Berlin, and Dresden during 1924.
+In June 1922 Glondys was elected city parish priest of Brașov (in German Kronstadt), arriving in the city on 7 June and being officially inaugurated the following day.
+He was addressed by District Dean Reichart-Zeiden, and his first pastoral act as priest was a benediction following the ceremony's end.
+During his time as parish priest, he continued to deliver scientific lectures, especially on determinism as a pedagogical problem.
+His lectures were sponsored by the Gustav Adolf Association, including at least one on Luke 17:5, where he probed and asked the congregation if prayer was still needed, whether they should pray this way, and if people even wanted it.
+He was also invited by the Deutsch-völkischen Fortbildungsbund (German-Völkisch Continuing Education Association) to deliver sermons and lectures across Germany including at Leipzig, Halle, Berlin, and Dresden during 1924.

-In addition to these activities of deliverng lectures and sermons, he wrote books on philosophy through Krafft & Drotleff A.G. in Sibiu (Hermannstadt), on what he stated was the problematic nature of Christians' belief in God, specifically the intellectual barriers that stopped people from believing in God.
+In addition to these activities of delivering lectures and sermons, Glondys wrote books on philosophy through Krafft & Drotleff A.G. in Sibiu (Hermannstadt), on what he stated was the problematic nature of Christians' belief in God, specifically the intellectual barriers that stopped people from believing in God.
 In a sermon in 1928 he set forward some ideas of his: that German-Evangelical life must be active in Romania, and that the previous decline in German influence led to a deeper awakening; he celebrated the idea of a cohesive German national identity.
 He also advocated to keep the 7% of state taxes for religious purposes that was implemented in Romania during this time, which he stated was necessary and mirrored what the Reich was doing.
 He lectured at the University of Vienna in February 1930 about the basis for knowing that God certainly exists.
-The 33rd Landeskirchenversammlung (regional church assembly), despite its fracturing due to the Great Depression in Romania and many members voting solely on provisional lines, held supplementary elections for the role of vicar to the bishop of Kronsdtadt.
+The 33rd Landeskirchenversammlung (regional church assembly) held supplementary elections for the role of Bischofsvikar.
 The elections, which were carried out on 5 July 1930, led to Glondys becoming priest due to the death of previous holder Adolf Schullerus.
+However, the election was marked by what was described as a "struggle" because of differences regarding the historical backgrounds of the "Old Kingdom" and the "new provinces", such as Transylvania.
 On 6 September 1931, in light of the self-help movement under Fritz Fabritius gaining traction, he delivered a sermon on the Good Samaritan.
 He spoke out against the alienation of others by people who supported völkisch interpretations, stating that the universal commandment of love is valid, specifically stating:

 Ebenso für Chinesen und Neger wie für Juden und Abendländer, ebenso zur Zeit Jesu wie heute und zu allen Zeitene.

 This applies equally to Chinese and Negroes as it does to Jews and Westerners, as it did in Jesus' time, as it does today, and in all ages.